zammad/zammad-documentation/appendix/single-sign-on.rst

 .. warning:: 🤓 **Please note the following limitations**

    **Kerberos Single Sign On is limited to self hosted setups only - Hosted Users can't use this option!**
+   The support scope of this topic is application level (header & environmental variables) only.
+   We can't provide Windows level support.

    This guide expects a Windows Active Directory environment which supports AES 256bit encryption.
    As on most things in these environments, you may need to adjust some commands and configurations to